flutter/website/src/docs/get-started/install/_get-sdk.md

 _This is only suggested for advanced use cases._

-You can also use git directly instead of downloading the prepared tarball.
+You can also use git directly instead of downloading the prepared archive.
 For example, to download the stable branch:

 ```terminal
 $ git clone https://github.com/flutter/flutter.git -b stable
 ```

+[Update your path][], and run `flutter doctor`.
+That will let you know if there are other dependencies you need to install to use Flutter (e.g. the Android SDK).

-If you do this, you may also wish to pre-download development binaries that are included in the tarball (for example, you may wish to do this when setting up hermetic build environments, or if you only have intermittent network availability):
+If you did not use the archive, Flutter will download necessary development binaries as they are needed (if you used the archive, they are included in the download).
+You may wish to pre-download these development binaries (for example, you may wish to do this when setting up hermetic build environments, or if you only have intermittent network availability).
+To do so, run the following command:

 ```terminal
 $ flutter precache
 ```

 For additional download options, see `flutter help precache`.

-The tarball includes the results of doing these steps, so it is generally the simpler option.

 {% include_relative _analytics.md %}